MuhammadBilalAkbar/dart3_class_modifiers/README.md

 **Main Points / Purpose Of Lesson**

-1. In this video lesson, you will learn how to use class modifiers according to the requirements what you need.
+1. In this video lesson, you will learn how to use class modifiers (for adding restrictions) in Dart to control visibility, force encapsulation, enable inheritance, facilitate polymorphism, and improve code.
-2. _[What are the main points of this video lesson]_
-    - _[Add here multiple main points ...]_
+2. Main Points:
+    - Abstract
+    - Base
+    - Interface
+    - Final
+    - Sealed
-    - _[...]_
+    - Mixin
-3. _[Out of 1. & 2. create 2-3 sentences that could be later used for recording the introduction of this video lesson]_
+3. This is how you can use class modifiers in dart according to your own requirements to add restrictions to classes and their fields and methods.

 **The Structured Main Content**